mrs-brubotics/documentation_brubotics/source/Configuration_for_Autonomous_Flight.rst

    :width: 800
    :alt: alternate text
    :align: center

+   ifconfig result to find the IP and mac adress of the NUC on UBUNTU.

 The last one is the information corresponding to the NUC, as you can see by its IP address that corresponds to what we just configured (meaning that it is configured correctly).
 If for some reason the IP address is not the new configured one, just disconnect and reconnect to the router's wifi and it should be fine.